amrehan/dedup/README.md

 - `dataset`: Hugging Face dataset path, subset, split, number of documents to sample, and stream/buffer options.
 Defaults stream up to 200k docs from the `sample` split and allocate 10% of docs to val/test combined so perplexity has enough tokens to be well-behaved.
 - `dedup`: chunk length/stride, normalization, MinHash parameters, and whether to cross-dedup train vs val/test.
 - `training`: model depth/width, learning-rate schedule, precision, batch size, max steps, and optional token budget cap.
-Defaults now run in fp32 with a gentler learning rate so the tiny demo run avoids `inf`/`nan` loss spikes.
+Defaults now run in fp32 with a 5e-5 peak LR and smaller batch size so the demo stays numerically stable.
 - `evaluation`: batch sizes, max val tokens, downstream task sample counts, and canary decoding length.
 - `runs`: the dedup recipes to execute (baseline/exact/near by default).
 Add/edit blocks here to try different Jaccard thresholds.